bitrise-io/devcenter/_articles/en/builds/configuring-notifications.md

 ### Watching an app

 Watching an app means getting email notifications for that app.
-This is the default setting for every app you create or you are invited to. **Turning off watching the app means you will no longer get automatic notifications.**
+This is the default setting for every app you create or you are invited to.
+Turning off watching the app means you will NO LONGER GET AUTOMATIC NOTIFICATIONS.

-To toggle the feature, go to your Dashboard and open the app you want to watch or "unwatch".
-On the top right, you will see a button with the label `Watching` if you are watching the app currently.
-If not, the button will show `Watch`.
+To toggle the feature, go to your Dashboard and open the app you want to watch or unwatch.
+On the top right, you will see a button with the label **Watching** if you are watching the app currently.
+If not, the button will show **Watch**.
 Toggle it.

 ![](/img/watching.png)